Walking with dinosaurs: Outback Queensland’s dinosaur trail

 You may see scientists at work at Kronosaurus Korner, and the museum also offers periodic volunteer laboratory work as well as occasional dinosaur digs.
 You can go on short, guided fossicking tours in the tourist season (May to September) and there are free fossil hunting sites close to town.
 I found nothing on my visit, but other fossil hunters have been luckier.

 A good picnic and BBQ spot in Richmond is Lake Fred Tritton, where you can also chill out and maybe throw a line in.
-Back in town, have a look at the historical walk before you settle into your digs, so to speak.
+Back in town, have a look at the historical walk before you settle into your digs.

 Tip #3: A fair bit of the Dinosaur Trail from here is on unsealed roads, including much of the next leg – Richmond to Winton – as well as the Winton to Lark Quarry road.
-These sections may be unsuitable for most caravans, and conventional vehicles don’t like them in the wet season.
-Call 131941 or local police for a road condition report.
+These sections may be unsuitable for most caravans, and conventional vehicles.

 Day 3: RICHMOND TO WINTON (218KM)

-Leave early, around 7am.
-You will be in Winton in time for morning tea or coffee at the excellent bakery on the main drag, Elderslie Street.
-But don’t dawdle here.
+Leave early, around 7am and you’ll be in Winton in time for morning tea or coffee at the excellent bakery on the main drag, Elderslie Street.
+But don’t dawdle.
 You have to be at Lark Quarry (110km) in time for the one-hour guided tour of the dinosaur trackways at 2pm.
 Take water and cash (not cards) for incidentals.

-After the tour and a look around, make your own tracks for Winton, where you’re spoilt for accommodation options.
+After the tour and a look around, make your own tracks back to Winton, where you’re spoilt for accommodation options.
 Top of the range is the art-deco North Gregory Hotel.

 The atmospheric Tattersalls Hotel is where the al fresco dining action is, but the family-friendly Winton Hotel on Werna Street has good value meals with a vegetable/salad buffet thrown in.

 If you have time, you might be able to catch an impressive outback sunset on a nearby mesa called Rangelands, but you need to take a tour.
-Vicki Jones of Red Dirt Tours in Winton can take you there.
-She also does tours of the town, the dinosaur sites and other attractions.
+Vicki Jones of Red Dirt Tours in Winton can take you there as well as tours of the town, the dinosaur sites and other attractions.

-Okay, back to the dinosaurs and another early-ish start.
-The Australian Age of Dinosaurs (AAOD) museum and research centre is on another mesa (jump-up) about a 25-30-minute drive from town off the Longreach road.
+Back on the trail and it’s another early-ish start.
+The Australian Age of Dinosaurs (AAOD) museum and research centre is on another mesa (jump-up) about a 25-30-minute drive from town off the Landsborough Highway.

 Plan to arrive early (maybe 9am) and allow about three hours.
-Your pass or entrance fee will get you into the museum area (collections room) to see some huge dinosaur skeletons and other displays and also includes a tour of the laboratory to see people working on the fossils.
+Your pass or entrance fee will get you into the museum area (collections room) to see some huge dinosaur skeletons, a tour through Dinosaur Canyon and a visit to the laboratory to see people working on the fossils.

-You can become one of them or even join a dinosaur dig if you access the AAOD website and check out how to become a volunteer.
-Wow!
-This is an incredible way to go back 95-100 million years, believe me, and if you’re doing lab work you can stay on-site on the jump-up.
+You can join in on the fossil preparation or even join a dinosaur dig – a seven day experience uncovering brand new (ironic) dinosaur bones in the Queensland Outback.
+Incredible.
+This is a wonderfully unique way to go back 95-100 million years, believe me, and if you’re doing lab work you can stay on-site on the jump-up.
 AAOD serves good coffee and snacks and has a big range of souvenirs.

 From here you can complete the Dinosaur Trail triangle by returning to Winton and taking the tarred 215km Dinosaur Way to Hughenden via Corfield and Stamford.
-If you didn’t see Porcupine Gorge at the start of the trip, this is another chance.
+If you didn’t see Porcupine Gorge at the start of the trip, you now have another chance.

-Of course, you could just forget about completing the triangle and go home through Longreach if it makes sense and you have time to explore it, but that’s another outback travel story.
+Of course, you could just forget about completing the triangle and go home through Longreach if it makes sense and you have time to explore it, but that’s another outback travel yarn for another day.